MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/manage/Add-a-Virtual-Gateway-to-a-Tenant-Virtual-Network.md

 ms.assetid: b9552054-4eb9-48db-a6ce-f36ae55addcd
 ms.author: pashort
 author: shortpatti
+ms.date: 08/21/2018
 ---
-# Add a Virtual Gateway to a Tenant Virtual Network
+# Add a virtual gateway to a tenant virtual network

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 You can use this topic to learn how to configure tenant Virtual Gateways, using Windows PowerShell cmdlets and scripts, to provide your tenants' Virtual Networks with site-to-site connectivity to their organization sites and to the Internet.